-Fuel it not the only expense, but it’s still a major factor.
+Fuel is not the only expense, but it’s still a major factor.
 This isn’t just how prices change at the pump.
 It’s what makes those changes.
 Is fuel production stable?
 Are producers competing for market share?
 Are they cutting back on production?
 The economy can also greatly impact fuel trends.
 In a down economy, as shipping demands decrease, fuel demands decrease.
 If the economy is booming, fuel demand keeps up with shipping needs.

 Accidents happen.
 More vehicles on the road, a higher rate of accidents.
 Distracted driving also increases the rate of accidents, and there’s plenty to be distracted by.
 As a result, insurance rates trend higher.
-While the cost of insurance may change with surging and shrinking number of people on the road, it’s still a cost drivers pay.
+While the cost of insurance may change with the seasonal surging and shrinking number of people on the road, it’s still a cost drivers pay.
 For that reason, it influences the IRS business mileage rate.

 Clearly, vehicles are necessary for driving.
 Thus, their costs are a factor in deciding the IRS rate.
 And vehicles have been more expensive with each year.
 Some of that is a change in taste.
 Buyers are looking less for traditional sedans and more for compact SUV’s, hatchbacks and trucks.
 A good deal of it is new safety features.
 Back up cameras, lane departure warnings, assisted braking and pedestrian detection?
 Vehicle owners can appreciate these measures at increased costs.